How to Lubricate Your Catheter

 • Bacteriostatic lubricant – contains agents that inhibit bacterial growth, which helps prevent infection.

-Personally Delivered carries a wide variety of catheter lubricants from trusted brands such as Cardinal Health, Mckesson, Cure Medical, Surgilube, HR Pharmaceuticals, and more.
+Personally Delivered carries a wide variety of catheter lubricants from trusted brands such as Cardinal Health, McKesson, Cure Medical, Surgilube, HR Pharmaceuticals, and more.
 All of our catheter lubricants to lubricate your catheter that we carry are safe, sterile, and water-soluble.
 Lubricants for catheters are available in different packaging styles, all of which are convenient sizes for travel or on the go.

 Surgilube Catheter Lubricant with flip-top cap